 For children in impoverished communities, education is essential to their path out of poverty.
 But if they fall behind in their studies, sometimes from illness or family problems, it can be tough to catch up.
 Without help, they miss critical and important learning opportunities, and with little to no access to specialized help, they struggle.

 Impoverished parents often lack basic education and are unable to help their children complete homework or provide the encouragement they need.
 That’s why our tutoring program is so important.

 Our computer courses teach basic computer skills plus e-mail and internet safety.
 This allows kids to complete homework, write résumés and meet the requirements for good entry-level jobs.

 Our reporting shows that after tutoring, CI’s kids had increased proficiency: 89 percent in mathematics and 91 percent in literacy.

-97 percent of children who completed a CI computer skills course saw increased proficiency in computer skills.
+of children who completed a CI computer skills course saw increased proficiency in computer skills.

 Intelligent.
 Quick learner.
 Vibrant.
 Role model.
 These are all words used to describe Anita, whose cheerful smile brightens the room as she enters her computer class at her community center in Guatemala.

 Anita is always ready to work, with a positive attitude and kind words for everyone around her.
 Anita’s optimism is even more remarkable considering that growing up in a small, impoverished village is the least of her challenges.